oketafred/js-clock/README.md

-# js-clock
+# JavaScript Clock Description
-JavaScript Clock Project
+Description Here

-JavaScript Clock Project using HTML CSS JavaScript.
+# How to use the project.